UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_16.md

 Notes:

-mean squared error is a common measure.
+Mean Squared Error is a common measure.

 We calculate this by calculating the difference between the predicted and actual value, square it and sum all these values for every example